-“When the greenway is finished, people will be able to walk, ride a bike, push a stroller or use a wheelchair completely separate from traffic, all the way from the new neighborhood greenway at Arsenal and McCausland to Lemay and Carondelet Parks,” says Gutierrez.
+“When the greenway is finished, people will be able to walk, ride a bike, push a stroller or use a wheelchair all the way from the new neighborhood greenway at Arsenal and McCausland to Lemay and Carondelet Parks,” says Gutierrez.

 Construction is expected to last about 10 months.
 For more information about this project, click here.